raghavsikaria/raghavsikaria.github.io/_posts/2020-04-06-applying-t-sne-to-nifty50-stock-day-snapshot.md

     p.legend.click_policy = 'mute'
 ```

-2. Then we'll functionalities to it:
+2. Then we'll add functionalities to it:
 ```python
     ## CREATING A SLIDER FOR PLOT AND VIEWING TSNE ITERATIONS
     # SLIDER CALLBACK CUSTOM JS